ultsi/me/pages/profile.md

 # Joonas Ulmanen

-I am Joonas Ulmanen, a computer science student studying in Aalto University.
-I started studying in 2013 and during my studies I have been very active in various associations.
+I am Joonas Ulmanen, a Bachelor of Science graduate in computer science from Aalto University.
+I started studying in 2013 and during my studies I was very active in various associations.
 My main interests include playing both piano and guitar, coding, and skateboarding.
 Currently I am employed as a LiveOps engineer at Wolt.
 You can find a more detailed description from my [CV](/pages/CV/).

 ### Some basic contact info